Ahh…the age old question, “How long do I have to workout to see results?” Yes, we are all very impatient when it comes to seeing results.

 - Tape measure: Taking body part measurements will also let you know your body is getting smaller, even if your weight goes up.
 This means you are building muscle.

-- How your clothes fit: If you’re trying to lose weight, fitting into clothing that you once outgrew not only proves you are lost weight, but for some reason just feels like a really great accomplish.
-I love putting on my size 8′s and having them slide off my hips
+- How your clothes fit: If you’re trying to lose weight, fitting into clothing that you once outgrew not only proves you lost weight, it also feels like a really great accomplish.
+I love putting on my size 8’s and having them slide off my hips :)

 - Go to the doctor: Exercising and eating better will not only affect the way you look on the outside.
 Have your blood pressure and cholesterol levels checked to see how much lower they are now from when you were sedentary.
 You just might be amazed by the improvement.